For puppies and kittens, we like to do a series of

 - Deworming

-- FELV(Feline Leukemia Virus)/FIV test
+- FELV(Feline Leukemia Virus) and FIV test

 - DAP (distemper, adenovirus, parvovirus)